BenjaminSchiller/JOBS/README.md

 In the configuration file, names of directories and file extensions as well as the relevant server information are specified.
 Most importantly, the number of jobs that JOBS should execute concurrently is specified.
+In addition, the indexes of the processors to be used must be specified.

 	####################################################
 	### hostname and directory of server running JOBS